therceman/notify-app/README.md

 Not Implemented Yet
 1) Clients list is not paginated
 2) Notifications list is not paginated
-3) Notifications list filter by client
+3) Notifications list cannot be filter by client
-4) Create multiple notifications (only one per request)
+4) Create multiple notifications is not possible (only one per request)

 ## Requirements